adrisec/staff-tester/README.md

 ## How to create the email template?
 To create a new template, please use HTML format.
 You have one example template into template directory.
 To manage email design, use html tags.
-To add images, please add them directly from internet (otherwise they are not going to be shown at the received email).
+To add images, add them directly from internet (otherwise they are not going to be shown at the received email).
 If you want to add any attachment to simulate an attack by an infected file.
 You can also change the showing name of the attachment in the main panel.

 ### Customizing mails